lurovi/SurvivalMultiTree-pyNSGP/README.md

 python3 generate_parallelize_input_files.py --json_path ../SurvivalMultiTree-pyNSGP-DATA/params/example_nsgp.json
 ```

-A 'exaple_nsgp.txt' file will be created within the '../SurvivalMultiTree-pyNSGP-DATA/params/' folder.
+an 'example_nsgp.txt' file will be created within the '../SurvivalMultiTree-pyNSGP-DATA/params/' folder.
 Each line of this file represents a specific run with a given set of parameters.
 This .txt file contains the runs derived by the cartesion product of all the parameters in the provided .json file.

 By doing:

 ```bash
 ./scripts/parallelize_main.sh ../SurvivalMultiTree-pyNSGP-DATA/params/example_nsgp.txt 6
 ```
-The runs in the .txt file will be executed in parallel by using 6 cores from your computer, one core for each run.
+the runs in the .txt file will be executed in parallel by using 6 cores from your computer, one core for each run.
 The lines corresponding to completed and successful runs are logged within a .txt file in the results folder by using as run_id the name of the parallelizable .txt file.

 # Sklearn estimator

 This library offers a sklearn-based estimator that can be directly used within Python code.
 An example of Python script is shown in the 'example.py'.
+Each tree in a multi-tree can be converted into a sympy expression as shown in the example script.